How to Use CSR to Drive Sales?

 It is not easy to stay on the top in the furnishing industry without slick, clever and high-quality designs.
 And who designs most of IKEA’s products?
 Millennials.

-The young working professionals look for something more than a big paycheck - job satisfaction and a company that operates in alignment with their morals is equally valuable.
+Young working professionals look for something more than a big paycheck - job satisfaction and a company that operates in alignment with their morals is equally valuable.

 In order to boost their long-term recruiting strategy, IKEA invested in Kamprad Family Foundation (KFF) aimed at strengthening Småland, the mother province of IKEA.
 This cooperation boosted not only the recruitment but also retention rates because IKEA managed to bolster employee pride and loyalty.